CrazyNeil/OllamaSpring/README.md

 - SUPublicEDKey: (Your EdDSA public key)

 ### 3. Sandbox
-OllamaSpring disables Sandbox in .entitlements.
-If you want to use it, you should follow the [Sparkle sandboxing guide](https://sparkle-project.org/documentation/sandboxing/).
+OllamaSpring disables the sandbox in .entitlements.
+If you want to enable it, follow the [Sparkle sandboxing guide](https://sparkle-project.org/documentation/sandboxing/).

 ### 4. Publish your appcast

-Build your app and compress it (e.g. in a ZIP/tar.xz/DMG archive), and put the archive in a new folder.
-This folder will be used to store all your future updates.
+Build your app, compress it (e.g. ZIP/tar.xz/DMG archive), and place the archive in a folder for storing future updates.

 ```bash
 ./bin/generate_appcast /path/to/your/updates_folder/
 ```

-Upload your archives and the appcast to your server.
+Upload your archives and appcast to your server.